Fact: The Internet is littered with scams to cheat you out of your money.

 And if anyone knows how to target lucrative investment opportunities, it’s Paul.

-In 2008, Paul was invited to participate in the prestigious investment competition put on by the Templeton Foundation.
-With a starting investment of $5 million, Paul managed to generate a 76% return in a single year, growing that investment to $88 million.
-That would be noteworthy in itself, except that he achieved this while they market was crashing during the 2008 and 2009 economic crisis, without shorting stocks.
+In 2008, Paul was invited to participate in the prestigious investment competition put on by one of the most elite investment foundations in the world.
+With a starting investment of $50 million, Paul managed to generate a 76% return in a single year, growing that investment to $88 million.
+That would be noteworthy in itself, except that he achieved this while the market was crashing during the 2008 and 2009 economic crisis, without shorting stocks.

 It’s no surprise that he won first place.